hairline-bandit/Gloss-Programming-Language/README.md

 ## To start programming:

-Make a text file in the gloss folder you made
+Make a text file (or literally any other plaintext file) in the gloss folder you made

 Use notepad or any other text editor to enter the code